mvied/wordpress-https/readme.txt

 == Changelog ==
 = 3.0.1 =
 * Bug Fix - Fixed major issue when upgrading from previous version of WordPress HTTPS.
+* Bug Fix - Added is_ssl method back to main plugin class to avoid errors with Gravity Forms.
 * Bug Fix - Archive widget links should now appear correctly.
 = 3.0 =
 * The plugin has been completely re-written.